 The steam in the turbine is exhausted to an air-cooled condenser.
 Large cooling fans condense the steam into water, which is reused in the heat recovery steam generator.

 The Liberty project comprises a Siemens SGT6-8000H gas turbine package, consisting of a turbine and generator.
 It is the first project in the US to install Siemens SGT6-8000H class gas turbines.

 The turbine has a gross power output of 274MW and operational efficiency of more than 60% in combined-cycle operations.
 It has a faster cycling capability with the help of its fast-acting variable guide vanes.

 The active turbine clearance control system comprises a hydraulic clearance optimisation system, which helps to reduce engine performance losses.

 Financing for Panda’s Liberty power plant

-Equity financing for the Liberty project was provided by Panda Power Funds and institutional co-investors.
+Equity financing for the Liberty project was provided by Panda Power Funds.
+Institutional co-investors.
 Goldman Sachs, Credit Suisse and Ares Capital provided debt financing for the power plant while Union Bank acted as the documentation agent.

 Siemens Financial Services provided $50m in term-loan financing for the plant construction.

-The engineering, procurement and construction contract for the CCGT power plant was awarded to the joint venture of Gemma Power Systems and The Lane Construction.
-The contractual scope also includes the engineering and procurement for the balance of the plant.
+The engineering, procurement and construction contract for the combined-cycle power plant was awarded to the joint venture of Gemma Power Systems and The Lane Construction.
+The contractual scope also included the engineering and procurement for the balance of the plant.